karldahlgren/raccoon/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/karldahlgren/raccoon/blob/master/LICENSE)

 Raccoon is a command line search tool for Apache Kafka written in Go.
-The tool allows users to search for particular messages in a Kafka topic by providing a search query.
+The tool enables users to search and grep particular messages in a Kafka topic by providing a search query.
-The tool will check whether a message matches the provided query.
+Additionally, the tool also allows the user to tail a Kafka topic and filter messages based on a provided search query.
 Once finished, all matched Kafka messages could either be presented in the terminal or exported to a CSV file.

 <img src="https://raw.githubusercontent.com/karldahlgren/raccoon/main/img/screenshot.gif" width="90%"/>